Is a Homeowner Liable for Contractor Injuries?

 Documents to give a personal injury lawyer for court.

-Construction workers’ five most common injuries are:
+Construction workers’ highest cause of injury, the five most common injuries, include:

 1. Slips, trips, and falls from loose debris, clutter, bad lighting, or other household hazards.

-2. Falls from heights, such as climbing on a roof without a safety harness or using a poorly maintained ladder.
+2. Falls from heights, such as climbing on a roof without a safety harness, or using a poorly maintained ladder.

-4. Vehicle mishaps caused by poor visibility, distractions, or backing up without warning.
+3. Vehicle mishaps caused by poor visibility, distractions, or backing up without warning.

-6. Electrocution from electrical shock or arc flash from improperly grounded wires, unsafe equipment operation, or exposed electrical parts.
+5. Electrocution from electrical shock or arc flash from improperly grounded wires, unsafe equipment operation, or exposed electrical parts.

 What new home construction lawyers look for.